sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 ### How do I get involved?

-We're having an info session at San Diego Supercomputer Center on January 18th You're invited to come see the supercomputers, learn more about the group we're starting, and get some free food.
+We hosted an info session at San Diego Supercomputer Center on January 18th, and more events are coming soon.

-Please fill out the form in the link to RSVP and tell us a bit about yourself.
+Feel free to fill out the form in the link to RSVP and tell us a bit about yourself.

 [Interest Form and RSVP](https://docs.google.com/forms/d/1RkUkzLwf310_l9zNPaoSgoFu9F0YUI24Sbt6ysomepg)

 ### More on the Student Cluster Competition
+This year, SDSC will begin training UC San Diego students to participate.
+The size of the team is limited, but all students who complete the initial training receive an SDSC Certificate of Completion in HPC Training and will be eligible to apply for SDSC’s team.
+For more information and to register, see the [SCC Teaam Information Page](https://training.sdsc.edu/scc.md)

 From [sc19.org](https://sc19.supercomputing.org/program/studentssc/student-cluster-competition/):
 > "The Student Cluster Competition (SCC) was developed in 2007 to provide an immersive high performance computing experience to undergraduate and high school students.